Benmewan/LearnLiteProject/README.md

 # LearnLiteProject

 # group members
-- Hmam aljedawi
+- Hammam aljeddawi
 - Abdullah Alhomidi
-- Salem al samel
+- Salem al salem
-- Abdulaziz bn mrwan
+- Abdulaziz bahattab

 # Project description
- A ewbsite for the students who is looking for effiecent studey.
+ A website for the students who is looking for effiecent studey.
  Using AI the user can generate Summary or generate test from the file that the user has provided.

  # learnlite wireframe